mdali2k12/topmafia/readme.md

                 </body>
             </html>
         ```
-- this email is sent to the user who just signed up
+✅ - this email is sent to the user who just signed up
+- the token is stripped from any equal signs in it or these equal signs are handled at request level for parsing
-- when the user clicks on the link in the email a request hits a /apptokens endpoint with a GET request that contains the verification token as a query string
+✅ - when the user clicks on the link in the email a request hits a /apptokens endpoint with a GET request that contains the verification token as a query string
+- the email doesnt show the token, just a link "click here to verify email"
 - the query string is then parsed by the API for validation
 - if validation passes, the "verified" in the users table is set to true for the new user and the "verifiedAt" field of the token record is also set to
 - if validation doesnt pass then